Exponential periods and o-minimality

 Fres\'an and Jossen develop a fully fledged theory of exponential motives in~\cite{fresan-jossen}.
 It behaves very much like the theory of ordinary Nori motives.
 In particular, there is a so-called ``basic lemma'' for affine pairs $(X,Y,f)$.
 We refer to their book for further details.
 We denote by $\Pmot(k)$ the set of periods of effective exponential motives.

-\begin{prop} The periods of effective exponential motives are exponential periods in the sense of \Cref{defn:coh_period2} for a tuple $(X,Y,f,n)$ with $X$ smooth, $Y$ a strict normal crossings divisor and $n=\dim X$.
+\begin{proposition} The periods of effective exponential motives are exponential periods in the sense of \Cref{defn:coh_period} for a tuple $(X,Y,f,n)$ with $X$ smooth, $Y$ a strict normal crossings divisor and $n=\dim X$.
 In other words,

-\end{prop} \begin{proof} By definition, every effective exponential motive is a subquotient of some exponential motive of the form $H^n(X,Y,f)$ for an affine $k$-variety $X$, $Y\subset X$ a subvariety, $f\in\Oh(X)$, and $X\ssm Y$ smooth.
-Hence its periods are also periods of $H^n(X,Y,f)$.
+\end{proposition} \begin{proof} By \cite[Theorem~4.3.2]{fresan-jossen} (and its proof, in particular \cite[Proposition~4.3.7]{fresan-jossen}) every effective exponential motive $M$ is a subquotient of some exponential motive of the form $H^n(X,Y,f)$ for an affine $k$-variety $X$, a closed subvariety $Y\subset X$ and a regular function $f\in\Oh(X)$.
+Without loss of generality, $Y$ can be chosen to contain all singularities of $X$, so that $X\ssm Y$ is smooth.
+Hence the periods of $M$ are also periods of $H^n(X,Y,f)$.